 - Many shows are not appropriate for kids.
 All of these are indicated on the schedule or online.
 However, overall, this is a very kid friendly venue.

-- There is direct bus transportation provided by Shortline from the Port Authority Bus Terminal in Manhattan to the Faire.
-They offer either a round-trip bus-only ticket to the Faire or a Day Trip Package that includes round-trip bus ticket plus Faire admission and a Faire Program.
-Please contact Shortline for further details: 1-800-631-8405 or shortlinebus.com.
+- There is direct bus transportation provided by Shortline from the Port Authority Bus Terminal in Manhattan to the faire.
+It offers either a round-trip bus-only ticket to the faire or a day-trip package that includes round-trip bus ticket, plus faire admission and a program.
+Contact Shortline for more details: shortlinebus.com or 800-631-8405.